ArminJo/arduino-test-compile/README.md

 ### `examples-exclude`
 Examples to be **excluded from build**.
-Comma or space separated list of (unique substrings of) sketch / example names to exclude in build.<br/>
+Comma or space separated list of complete sketch / example names to exclude in build.<br/>
 Environment name for script usage is `ENV_EXAMPLES_EXCLUDE`.

 ```yaml